mikitz/shuryogeumku/lib/prompt.md

 For items, filter on the type field: M = melee weapon, G = poison, P = potion, etc. and also use various booleans, like poison, potion, etc. to filter the items.

-For spell schools, map them yourself.
+For spell schools, use the standard D&D mapping.

-For armor, make /items/armor have all armor, but also have /items/armor/light, /items/armor/medium, /items/armor/heavy, etc.cc
+For armor, make /items/armor have all armor, but also have /items/armor/light, /items/armor/medium, /items/armor/heavy.
+Also include type codes, like HA/LA/MA.

+For item type filtering, /items/weapons should have all weapons, but also make a /items/melee and /items/ranged routes.

+individual pages should show all data from the JSON.

+for spell class filtering, get that data from sources.json.

 before you do any code modification, run the below